lukaskratzel/ba/content/proposal/motivation.typ

 courses @benottiEffectWebbasedCoding2018.
 With shorter startup delays, students can maintain momentum and focus on problem-solving.

-From an *instructor* perspective, reliable and responsive cloud IDE infrastructure enables more ambitious and effective teaching strategies.
-If the infrastrucutre can ensure capacity for synchronized activities, instructors can confidently design interactive exercises and live coding demonstrations involving entire classes.
+From an *instructor's* perspective, reliable and responsive cloud IDE infrastructure enables more ambitious and effective teaching strategies.
+If the infrastructure can ensure capacity for synchronized activities, instructors can confidently design interactive exercises and live coding demonstrations involving entire classes.
 Krusche and Seitz showed that integrated automated assessment systems "help students